Fishing around Williamstown

-Quite a variety of fishing experiences can be gained at Williamstown, its extensive shoreline provides for fishing of a pier shore or rocks.
+Quite a variety of fishing experiences can be gained at Williamstown, its extensive shoreline provides for fishing off a pier, shore or rocks.

 Other popular fish to the area include King George whiting, snapper, black bream, and flathead.
 Popular bait used in the area includes worms, pilchards, whitebait and even lures.